dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 The module size of the barcode refers to the pixel size of the barcode modules (e.g. the pixel width of a OneD barcodes lines or the smallest cell size of a QR code).
 The smaller the module size of the barcodes, the higher risk of misreading.
 If it is not nessary to decode all the small-size barcodes in the scenario (like video streaming barcode decoding), you can skip the small-module barcodes by specifying the minimum acceptable module size of the barcodes.
 You can also increase the `scaleDownThreshold` value to ensure the barcodes are not shrunk too small.

-### Strategies on Blurry Barcodes
+### Optimize DeblurModes Settings

-`DeblurModes` is the parameter that controls how much effort DBR will spend to process the blurry images.
-This mode is highly related to the performance of the barcode processing. `DeblurModes` is set to the highest level by default so that the barcode reader will be able to decode successfully even if the image is highly blurred.
-However, the risk of misreading is increased at the same time when the barcode reader is trying to process highly blurred images.
-Therefore, a trade-off between the read rate and accuracy is required when configuring the `DeblurModes` parameter.
+`DeblurModes` is the parameter that controls how much effort DBR will spend to process the located barcodes.
+It is set to the highest level by default so that DBR will try its best on processing every localized barcodes even if they are highly blurred.
+However, the blurry level of the barcodes and the accuracy of the barcode results are inversely proportional.
+As a result, when the read rate is high enough for the current settings, you can try to simplify the `DeblurModes` settings to reduce the risk of misreading.

-- When accuracy is the primary goal

-For some scenarios like video barcode decoding, the speed and read rate performance can be maintained even if you don't enable a high-level `DeblurModes` setting.
-On this occasion, you can simplify the `DeblurModes` settings to ensure the accuracy of the barcode results.

-- When read rate is as important as accuracy

-In some specific scenarios, processing blurry images are inevitable.
-When `DeblurModes` is configured to the highest level, the risk of misreading is increased as well.
-On this occasion, you can enhance the other accuracy-related settings like confidence settings and Reg-Ex settings to conserve the accuracy.
+Generally, simpler `DeblurModes` setting result in higher accuracy.
+As a result the core of `DeblurModes` settings is to find the simplest `DeblurModes` configuration that covers your usage scenario.
+To find the simplest configuration, you are recommended to implement a constant performance test.
+In the performance test, you can reduce the enabled `DeblurModes` continuously from your settings until the read rate is no longer satisfying.
+Please notes, `DM_DEEP_ANALYSIS` is the most effective mode to process blurry barcodes and you can remove this mode first in your performance test. `DM_BASED_ON_LOC_BIN` and `DM_THRESHOLD_BINARIZATION` are the most basic `DeblurModes`, which should be kept to retain the minimum barcode decoding capability.

 **Related Parameter(s)/API(s)**